DChaushev/Age-Gender-Recognition/README.md

 - at most 0.5 seconds time for one prediction so the system does not lag much.

 ## Finding faces in an image

+I researched four approaches for this task and I narrowed down to trying two of them:

+### Haar Cascade Face Detector

+This was considered the state-of-the-art approach after it was presented in 2001 from Paul Viola and Michael J. Jones.
+I am not going to explain how it works, you can check the paper or search online for more information, but I am going to tell you about my experience with it.

+Pros:
+- almost works in real time on a CPU;
+- very simple architecture;
+- finds faces with different sizes.

+Cons:
+- does a lot of errors;
+- does not find non-frontal faces.